Sentient chatbots might seem like a distant reality, but popular media has already tried to deal with the subject in creative ways.

 But it is an option that becomes more and more relevant as it gets more convincing as a conversational partner.
 Even with our current limited iterations, warmth and affection are already getting there, the idea of “sassy” interactions often hit the mark with surprising accuracy.
 Current romantic chatbots can even play around with context, albeit at an obviously limited level.

 Besides, wouldn’t it be a lot less stress-inducing if your professional virtual assistant could at least become your work buddy?
-Even if devoid of any amorous or romantic overtones, Tony Stark’s F.R.I.D.A.Y. or even Peter Parker’s Karen can help you a lot in easing those daily mental troubles.
+Even if devoid of any amorous or romantic overtones, Tony Stark’s F.R.I.D.A.Y. or Peter Parker’s Karen can help ease those daily mental troubles.